NVIDIA/TensorRT-LLM/docs/source/advanced/gpt-attention.md

 When FP8 quantization is activated, the attention can be further accelerated by enabling FP8 Context FMHA (`use_fp8_context_fmha = enable`).

+FP8 Paged Context FMHA is also supported with the fp8 quantization workflow.
+You need to specify `use_fp8_context_fmha = enable` and `use_paged_context_fmha = enable` at the same time.

-This is an experimental feature only supported on Hopper.
+Please be aware that this is an experimental feature only supported on Hopper.
 If you notice a significant decrease in accuracy, it is recommended to disable it.

 ### Generation Phase